Harry Potter: Wizards Unite uses AR to create a mobile mystery game

 When is it coming out?

-The official launch date is Friday, June 21.
+The game is out now in the US for iPhone and Android devices, coming to the UK on Friday, June 21, and to international territories soon after.
 Niantic has been beta testing the game in New Zealand and Australia.

 Jonathan Knight, Studio Head of WB Games San Francisco, promises that Harry Potter: Wizards Unite will be a deep role-playing "forever game," with the Calamity forming a multiyear story arc.